microsoft/antares/README.md

     ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
   >> ...

-$ python.exe -m autort.utils.export -s 4000
+$ python -m autort.utils.export -s 4000

   Module file for operator `gemm_f32` has been exported to `.\ops\gemm_f32.mod`.